wattlebirdaz/riak_core_lite/README.md

    message, spanning multiple lines if detailed explanation is needed.
 5. Push to your fork of the repository and then send a pull request.

-6. A Riak committer will review your patch and merge it into the main repository or send you feedback.
+6. A committer will review your patch and merge it into the main repository or send you feedback.

 ## Issues, Questions, and Bugs